lecbyjak/intelligent-tree-select/app/README.md

 * all childes nodes are hardcoded
 * "add new term" is not implemented
 * more options in filter
-* term lifetime in history - check does not work yet
 * get data from external providers is not implemented
 * minimalistic design is not implemented